entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  37. Length ratio r2 representing the extension of the anterior portion of the skull roof: r2 < 0.3 (0); 0.3 =< r2 =< 0.5 (1); r2 > 0.5 (2).
 > Zhu Y *et al*.
 (2016), Character 93; Xue *et al*. (in review), Character 37.

-> - In those taxa lacking the pineal plate, this character is scored as 'not applicable'. **Phyllolepid**
+> - In those taxa lacking the pineal plate such as phyllolepids, this character is scored as 'not applicable'.

 > - This ratio (r2 = d/b) is measured as the ratio of the pineal foramen–anterior sensory line junction (d) divided by the anterior sensory line junction–fossa distance (b).